ahoorashakarami/recipe-app/README.md

-# Project Title
+# Recipe App

 ## About
-A React application for searching and discovering delicious recipes 🙂 Users can explore recipes, view detailed cooking instructions, and enjoy a clean, responsive interface.
+A React application for searching and discovering delicious recipes 🙂.
+Users can explore recipes, view detailed cooking instructions, and enjoy a clean, responsive interface.

 ## Technologies